MMqd/kandinsky-for-automatic1111/README.md

-# Kandinsky 2.1 For Automatic1111 Extension
+# Kandinsky For Automatic1111 Extension
-Adds a script that runs the Kandinsky 2.1 model.
+Adds a script that run Kandinsky 2.X models.

 <strong>!!Note!!</strong> Progress bar not supported yet.